karlhorky/BlockCursorEverywhere/README.md

 and clone the repository there

 	git clone git://github.com/netpro2k/SublimeBlockCursor
+    git clone git://github.com/avidgamer123/SublimeBlockCursor

 ## Configuration ##

+These are the settings that I prefer.
 You can change the style of the block cursor by adding a section to your theme file like so:

 ```xml
 <dict>